 Access your Harvard Summer School MyDCE account

 MyDCE is the student portal where you will complete key post-acceptance requirements.
 You can access MyDCE by clicking here and selecting the option to login with your HarvardKey or, if you do not have one, to create a MyDCE key.
-MyDCE will enable you to update your personal contact information, view your course enrollment status, pay your tuition, update your health insurance preferences, and view course grades.
+MyDCE will enable you to update your personal contact information, view your course enrollment status, pay your tuition, and view course grades.
 Be sure to update your contact information in MyDCE if these change prior to your program start date; you can do this by clicking on the icon in the upper-right corner of your account, selecting “My Profile,” clicking the “Contact Information” section, entering your updated information, and then clicking the “Save” button.

 Submit a Harvard Summer School Conditions of Participation and Assumption of Risk and General Release Form